hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

   region = "us-central1"

   settings {
-    # Second-generation instance tier are based on the machine
+    # Second-generation instance tiers are based on the machine
     # type.
 See argument reference below.
     tier = "db-f1-micro"
   }